-As Fargo is essentially flat, this can lead to massive flooding, which was seen in its full horror by the city in 2009.
-Since then however, the city has installed successful major flood defences, which have fought off significant river rises of 40 feet over the years.
+As Fargo is essentially flat, this can lead to massive flooding, which was seen in its full horror by the city in 1997 and 2009.
+Since then however, the city has installed successful major flood defenses, which have fought off significant river rises of 40 feet over the years.
 FM Painters is proud to have teamed up with other local painters in Fargo to help out filling sandbags at the Fargodome during what the community calls "sandbag season".

 The general climate in Fargo is humid and thanks to its harsh winter season, where temperatures can fall to -17 regularly, for around 43 nights of the year, the city has been voted as America’s Toughest Weather City several times.
 The city gets an average snowfall of 52 inches per season, while the summer sees frequent thunderstorms and highs of 32 degrees for just 12 days of the year.

 However, for the residents and visitors who brave the weather, there are a wide variety of cultural and leisure activities available in Fargo including theater, musical organisations, orchestras and dance companies.